 IRB of Record Issues and Collaborating with Non-UW Researchers

 In some cases, UW-Madison may agree to serve as the IRB of record for an external site or individual engaged in human subjects research as part of a study reviewed by a UW-Madison IRB.
 Please review the guidance below for information on when the HS or MR IRB may agree to serve as the IRB of record.
 For instructions on how to submit an IRB of record request, please see the FAQ below.

 - HS-IRBs Guidelines for Serving as IRB of Record

 - How to Submit an IRB of Record Request

-- NetID and Training Requirements for External Personnel When the Health Sciences IRBs Are IRB of Record
+- Training Requirements for External Personnel When the HS IRBs Serve as IRB of Record

 - Letters of Cooperation for Non-UW Institutions/Organizations